SatyajitNayak-Exelixi/APIGEE/WorkShop/Day6/Apigee Quota, Spike Arrest, and Reset Quota Policies.md

 ## 📌 **3.
 Reset Quota Policy**
 The **Reset Quota Policy** resets the usage limits dynamically, allowing flexibility for API clients.

+Imagine you have an API that allows users to make 1000 requests per day.
+However, you want to reset the quota for a specific user when they upgrade to a premium plan without waiting for the next reset cycle.

 ### ✅ **How It Works**
 - Resets the quota **before the standard interval**.
 - Helps in **on-demand quota refresh**.

--Imagine you have an API that allows users to make 1000 requests per day.
-However, you -want to reset the quota for a specific user when they upgrade to a premium plan -without waiting for the next reset cycle.

 ### 🔧 **Example Reset Quota Policy Configuration**